Oiling a sewing machine is so easy. If you wanna know how to oil a sewing machine then read our step-by-step guide.

 This includes taking off the needle plate and belt cover which are usually screwed on or clipped in place while also removing any attachments such as bobbins, spools of thread, or even a foot pedal used for controlling sewing speed and pressure among other things.

-Once these items have been removed, wipe down everything with turpentine before proceeding onto step three.
+Once these items have been removed, wipe down everything with turpentine before proceeding to step three.

 Clean Parts With Turpentine Or Paint Thinner: